atdh/individual_project_db_3010/README.md

 ## How to run unit tests (using the Catch2 framework)
 - Make sure that the PPWProj.pro file looks like this (**note:** that the lines to run the app are commented out but we uncommented the lines that run the unit tests)
 <img src="https://i.imgur.com/6FgfGRX.png" width="300">
-- Also, check if the file menu in Qt Creator looks like this
+- Also, check if the file menu in Qt Creator looks like this (**note:** that the file menu doesn't have the app folder anymore but we have the tests folder now)
 <img src="https://i.imgur.com/LOAoiCE.png" width="300">
 - Then, proceed to run the unit tests by pressing the green triangle in Qt Creator
 <img src="https://i.imgur.com/EvO7pAz.png" width="220">